-There are 470,000 children living with epilepsy in the U.S. and it’s estimated that 7,400 of those children live in Minnesota (Centers for Disease Control).
+Over 3.4 million Americans are currently living with epilepsy and seizures.
+Of the 3.4 million, there are 470,000 children living with epilepsy in the U.S. and it’s estimated that 7,400 of those children live in Minnesota, a state which has just over 3,000 public, private, and charter schools.
 For students with epilepsy, it’s important that school staff are well-equipped with the tools and knowledge to provide a safe and enriching environment.
-This legislation has three components:

-Epilepsy medications are not interchangeable, and treatment of epilepsy is highly individualized.
+Epilepsy medications are not interchangeable, and the treatment of epilepsy is highly individualized.
 Medication changes, limitations, or denials can be extremely dangerous.
-We are a strong supporter of legislation that prohibits insurers from making mid-year changes to the prescription drug coverage included in healthcare plans.
-This legislation prohibits insurers from forcing a patient who is currently receiving a drug therapy to change drugs during the contract year and creates a community solution for providing real-time notification for drug coverage decisions.
+EFMN is a strong supporter of legislation that prohibits insurers from making mid-year changes to the prescription drug coverage included in healthcare plans.
+This legislation prohibits insurers from forcing a patient who is currently receiving a drug therapy from changing drugs until the end of the patient’s contract year and creates a community solution for providing real-time notification for drug coverage decisions.